dariokueffer/firewall-fighters/README.md

 ## Acknowledgement

-As a starting point for this challenge task we used (Joey Kim)[http://www.josephikim.com]'s (React Calendar)[https://github.com/josephikim/react-calendar].
+As a starting point for this challenge task we used [Joey Kim](http://www.josephikim.com)'s [React Calendar](https://github.com/josephikim/react-calendar).